rendall/icebreakers/QUESTIONS.md

   * If you could be guaranteed one thing in life (besides money), what would it be?
   * If you could be in any movie, what would it be and what character would you play?
   * If you could be the funniest or smartest person in the room, which would you choose?
-  * If you could be the world’s best athlete in any sport, which one would it be any why?
+  * If you could be the world's best athlete in any sport, which one would it be any why?
   * If you could bring back any fashion trend what would it be?
   * If you could change anything about the way you were raised, what would it be?
   * If you could change places with anyone in the world, who would it be and why?